julian-iaquinandi/dotfiles/windows-install/.config/windows-install/readme.md

 If seeing any issues please restart the terminal app

-## Themeing
+## Terminal Themeing

-I have included Takuya's Matsuyama's [theme](https://www.youtube.com/watch?v=5-aK2_WwrmM) as the defalult prompt but there are many prompts avalible [here](https://ohmyposh.dev/docs/themes)
+I have included Takuya's Matsuyama's Oh My Posh [theme](https://www.youtube.com/watch?v=5-aK2_WwrmM) as the defalult prompt but there are many prompts avalible [here](https://ohmyposh.dev/docs/themes)

 ## Credit